-Innovative omni-heat reflective material allows body heat to warm up interior of jacket.
-Jacket is 600 goose down fill for severe weather conditions.
-Covers upper body down to knees.
+Innovative omni-heat reflective material allows body heat to warm up interior of garment.
+It is 600 goose fill for severe weather conditions.
+Covers from upper body to the knees.

-A few buyers wished the jacket was warmer.
+A few buyers wished it was warmer.
 Sizing tends to run big.

-Available to purchase in a variety of colors.
-Jacket is windproof for excellent warmth.
-Surprisingly light despite heavy-duty design.
-Impressively warm.
+Windproof for excellent warmth and available to purchase in a variety of colors.
+It is surprisingly light despite its heavy-duty design.
+The fleece helps keep you impressively warm.

-Waist tightens for warm design.
-Faux fur trim around hood is removable.
-Comes in four different colors.
-Extremely warm for the cheaper price tag.
+The waist tightens for added warmth and the faux fur trim around hood is removable.
+Comes in four different colors and is extremely warm considering the cheaper price tag.

 Ready for plunging temperatures?
 Having the right outerwear is the key to enjoying cold weather to the fullest, so choosing a women’s down jacket is an important decision.